-We spoke to five parents, from those working for corporates through to startups about their personal experiences of how they transitioned from parental leave back to their workplace.
-They shared some valuable advice on making this transition as smooth as possible and provided suggestions on what employers can do to support parents as best as possible:
+We spoke to five parents, from those working for corporates through to startups about their personal experiences of transitioning back to work from parental leave.
+They shared some great tips on how to make this transition as smooth as possible.
+But not only that, they also made valuable suggestions on what employers can do to support parents.

 1. Gemma Lindeman